pcanal/CudaRDCExercise/README.md

 but the device link file and the final exe use the static runtime.
 This seems to be the cause of the error.
 Setting `shar_foo_CUDA_Consumer`'s `CUDA_RUNTIME_LIBRARY` target property to `Shared` results in a running executable.

+# atlas_test

+A test case of CudaRdcUtils with an example linking problem from ATLAS (with input from CMS)